Trump meets Malaysia PM under investigation

 Trump has yet to visit Asia, but plans to attend conferences in Vietnam and the Philippines in November.
 He's expected to stop in additional Asian capitals during that trip.

-White House press secretary Sarah Sanders said this week that the Justice Department investigations were not expected to arise when Trump meets Razak in the Oval Office.
+White House press secretary Sarah Sanders said this week that the Justice Department investigations were not expected to arise when Trump meets Najib in the Oval Office.

 "That investigation is apolitical and certainly independent of anything taking place tomorrow," she said on Monday.

-Razak has met Trump before, and boasts of a warm relationship with the billionaire former businessman.
+Najib has met Trump before, and boasts of a warm relationship with the billionaire former businessman.
 The pair played a round of golf at Trump's Bedminster, New Jersey, golf club before Trump was president, and a photograph of the occasion hangs in the clubhouse there.

-Then-President Barack Obama also once enjoyed Razak's company on the golf course.
+Then-President Barack Obama also once enjoyed Najib's company on the golf course.
 The two played golf during Obama's Christmastime vacation in Hawaii in 2014.

 But the corruption allegations cooled relations between Malaysia and the United States in the final years of Obama's administration.
 The US also took issue with Malaysia's crackdown on media and free speech.